|Big Daddy's Kitchen|

 Tie the pork loin with butchers twine crosswise around the roast.
-In a roasting pan slightly larger than the lion (11x7" was perfect), place the roast with stuffing side up.
+In a roasting pan slightly larger than the loin (11x7" was perfect), place the roast with stuffing side up.
 Spread the remaining stuffing and juices around the pork.
 Dot the stuffing with butter.

 Roast for 20 minutes.
 Reduce oven to 350 degrees and cook for about 60 minutes more or until the internal temperature reads 145 degrees, stirring the stuffing mixture a couple of times.
 Let stand 15 minutes before serving.
 Serve thick slices with additional roasted stuffing mixture and juices.

-Notes: I used Granny Smith apples and sweet onions and it was great.
+I used Granny Smith apples and sweet onions and it was great.
 Make sure that the cardamom is very finely ground.
 This is powerful stuff if it is not evenly spread throughout - chucks of it go off like little landmines in your mouth.
 Cardamom is a spice not everyone will love and even if you omit it this will be divine.